patrickbergman/EventDataAnalysis/readme.md

-hasPlayer() | Returns a boolean which indicates if the event has a player object getPlayer() | Returns a string with the player object belonging to the event getQualifiers() | Returns an array with all qualifiers belonging to the event findQualifierById(qId) | Returns a qualifier object when found, otherwise None is returned
+hasPlayer() | Returns a boolean which indicates if the event has a player object getPlayer() | Returns a string with the player object belonging to the event getQualifiers() | Returns an array with all qualifiers belonging to the event findQualifierByQualifierId(qId) | Returns a qualifier object when found, otherwise None is returned

 ### Qualifier functions
 function | output